 Ecological divergence and the evolution of reproductive isolation

 Does ecological divergence necessarily lead to the evolution of reproductive isolation?
 I am pursuing this question for my Ph.D. research.
 Many cases that link ecological divergence to speciation are circumstantial; perhaps there is no suitable environment for intermediate hybrids, or maybe there is assortative mating based on phenotype.
 What links ecological divergence and reproductive isolation in one system probably does not hold water in another.
 I am using computational and empirical approaches to try and identify a general process (or processes) that link them.
-This work is just getting under way and I’ll have more to share soon!

-Plant evolution in urban environments
+Evolution in urban environments

 Thompson KA, Renaudin M and MTJ Johnson.
 2016.
 Urbanization drives the evolution of parallel clines in plant populations.
 Proceedings of the Royal Society B: Biological Sciences.
 283:20162180. doi: 10.1098/rspb.2016.2180.